Hospital train: Expansion

 Hospital trains were subsequently used during the Franco-Austrian War, the American Civil War and the Franco-Prussian War.
 They were also used extensively during colonial campaigns, notably in the Anglo-Zulu War.
 However, these hospital trains remained primarily as troop trains, with the passengers restricted to the wounded and dying.
 They had little or nothing in terms of onboard medical facilities, although nurses traveled with the wounded and the carriages of the trains were painted with red crosses to indicate their humanitarian role and to prevent enemy attack.

 It was during the First World War that trains began to be used as mobile medical facilities along the Western Front and other subsidiary theatres of the war.
 Ambulance trains were organised by the Royal Army Medical Corps with onboard surgical wards and essential medical supplies.
 Trains were used to evacuate over 100,000 British casualties from the battlefield at Flanders in one month of 1914 alone.

 These trains were able to connect with hospital ships at French channel ports in order to repatriate wounded British soldiers back to England.
 There are numbers of extant journal entries from those who experienced the hospital trains of this era, many being referred to as "Great White Hospital Trains", as the carriages were often painted white or red and white.

 Hospital trains were used on a large scale during the Second World War by all the major combatants and, to a more limited extent, during the Korean War.
 By that time, however, mobile motor transport and aerial evacuation supplanted the train as the dominant form of mobile medical provision on the battlefield.
 The US Army had built special Hospital trains to move wounded soldiers in the US, these operated out of New York, New York; Hampton Roads, Virginia; Charleston, South Carolina; New Orleans, Louisiana; and San Francisco, California.

 Currently operating hospital trains

 Russian Hospital Trains

 Russian local government and state rail services operate five trains since 2010 during specific times of the year and mostly in hard to reach villages across Siberia.
 Each train carries medical staff from the regional cities and traveling remote regions.

 The Sovereign Military Order of Malta

-The Sovereign Military Order of Malta (SMOM), which is a sovereign entity (similar to an independent country, though with no sovereign land), has a history of operating hospital trains through its military branch, known as the Military Corps of the Order.
+The Sovereign Military Order of Malta (SMOM), which is a sovereign entity (similar to an independent country, though with no sovereign land), has a history of operating hospital trains through its military branch following the traditions of the Knights Hospitaller, known as the Military Corps of the Order.
 The operation of such trains reached its peak in the Second World War, but SMOM continues to operate such trains today.
 These include trains of carriages to provide shelter to refugees, with basic medical provision, and more technically equipped trains, on which a wide range of medical services may be provided.